6thfdwp/learning-thoughts/notes/Algorithm.md

 - Do we need external sort?

+Short comparisons for a few sorting algorithms:

- merge sort by divide and conquer
+- merge sort by divide and conquer

+  Divide is recursive procedure to continue halving the array until only one item,
+  Conquer is to walk back the recursion, merge two parts in each level

- quick sort by randomization
+- quick sort by randomization
+  Randomly choose one item, find its right position, so its left ones are all smaller and right ones are all bigger

- heap sort via specific data structure
+- heap sort via specific data structure

   This is actually the selection sort on top of priority queue (implemented as heap).
-The data structure helps to extract min (find and delete) from the rest of items in log(n)
+The data structure helps to extract min (find and delete) from the rest of items in log(N)

 distribution sort by bucketing

 **Search Consideration**